- This event has passed.

 - Dr. Mohammed al-Sudairi (Post-doctoral researcher at the Hong Kong Institute for Humanities and Social Sciences at the University of Hong Kong, and Head of the Asian Studies Unit at the King Faisal Center for Research and Islamic Studies)

-- Prof. Julia C. Strauss (Professor of Chinese Politics, SOAS, University of London)
+- Prof. Julia C. Strauss (Professor of Chinese Politics, SOAS, University of London), and

 - Dr. Harry Verhoeven (Convenor of the Oxford University China-Africa Network)